Yaswanth320/SpringBootWebApp/README.md

 # SpringBootWebApp
 A simple Banking site.

-# Add dumpfile to Mysql workbench before running the web application.
+# ToDo:

-# now configure the application.properties file with the mysql user and password.
+Add dumpfile to Mysql workbench before running the web application. now configure the application.properties file with the mysql user and password.